 The X-ADV captured the essence of two-wheeled freedom in an exciting new form and garnered the attention of an army of riders around Europe, eager for something new, and has proved itself a genuine sales success.
 And, proving its off-road credentials, in the hands of seasoned Italian racer Renato Zocchi a lightly modified version took overall Class 2 victory in the gruelling 7,000km 2019 Gibraltar Rally.

 And it has not stood still.
 In 21YM Honda upped the X-ADV’s engine performance, trimmed weight, enhanced style and added even more usefulness.
-Making the X-ADV even cooler and more desirable in the process.

 - Model Overview

-For 22YM the X-ADV will be available in the following colour options:
+The 24YM X-ADV will be available in the following colour options:

-Mat Ballistic Black Metallic **NEW**
+Mat Ballistic Black Metallic with graphite black trim

 - Key Features